cetinkaya/recordselectedwindow/README.md

 $ ./recordselectedwindow test1.gif
 ```

-Recording starts when we choose a window with the mouse by clicking.
+Recording starts when we choose a window with the mouse.
 Since the duration is not specified, the animation in `test1.gif` is a recording of 10 seconds.

 ![Test recording 1](test1.gif)